Electropaedia logo

 Reasonably accurate failure predictions can be made for light bulbs and capacitors which are subject to a subject to simple, consistent failure modes and for which copious failure data are available.
 Unfortunately batteries are not simple devices and several failure mechanisms may exist simultaneously.

-Fatalities may be due to short circuits resulting from contaminated materials, mechanical tolerance problems, burrs, dendrites, and lithium plating.
+Fatalities may be due to short circuits resulting from contaminated materials, mechanical tolerance problems, burrs, dendrites, and Lithium plating.
 They may also be due to open circuits caused by broken welds, loose connections, or cracks.
 External faults such as BMS failures can also cause failures in the cells they are supposed to protect.

-Wearout failures are due to the gradual deterioration of the cell which may be caused by the breakdown or loss of active chemicals causing a reduction in cell capacity.
+Wearout failures are due to the gradual deterioration of the cell chemicals which may be caused by the breakdown or loss of active chemicals causing a reduction in cell capacity.
 These failures may in turn result in a fatal condition, such as a short circuit, or they may simply cause out of tolerance performance of the cell.
 Wearout failures may be initiated or accelerated by the usage pattern to which the battery is subject.

 The diagram below shows cell failure distributions due to a variety of failure modes.
 More details on failure modes can be found in the sections on Why Batteries Fail and Lithium Battery Failures.

-Failure Distributions
+Battery Failure Distributions

 The curves represent histograms showing the number of units failing at different lifetimes.